COSC3020/theory-vs-practice-ziyuWang6666/README.md

   ## Answer
   A binary search tree's avergae time complexity is O(logn), because O(log1000 base 2)=10 seconds.
-  So it will take O(log10,000 base 2)=14 seconds.
+  So it will take O(log10,000 base 2) to around 13.3 seconds.

 - You measure the time with 10,000 elements and it takes 100 seconds!
 List 3 reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

   ## Answer
-  1. The computer hardware may not be optimized.
+  1. The computer setup is not very powerful.
-  2. It's possible that the input data is poorly organized, causing the algorithm to behave poorly, resulting in O(nlog2(10,000)).
+  2. When searching for a specific element in a binary search tree, the partially unbalanced tree may require searching through multiple nodes before finding the desired element.
   3. Although constant and low-order terms are not factored into the algorithm, they can significantly impact the actual running time in practice.

 Add your answers to this markdown file.